Shizukuishi: Climate

 Shizukuishi has a cold humid continental climate (Köppen Dfa) characterized by mild summers and cold winters with heavy snowfall.
-The average annual temperature in Shizukuishi is 9.2 °C. The average annual rainfall is 1469 mm with September as the wettest month and February as the driest month.
+The average annual temperature in Shizukuishi is 9.2°C. The average annual rainfall is 1469 mm, with September as the wettest month and February as the driest month.
 The temperatures are highest on average in August, at around 23.2 °C, and lowest in January, at around -3.7 °C.

 Demographics

 Per Japanese census data, the population of Shizukuishi has declined since the year 2000.

 History

 The area of present-day Shizukuishi has been inhabited since the earliest times.
 Archaeologists have found remains dating to the Japanese Paleolithic period.
-The area come under the control of the Yamato dynasty during the early Heian period under the campaigns of Sakanoue no Tamuramaro, and was part of ancient Mutsu Province.
+The area come under the control of the imperial dynasty during the early Heian period under the campaigns of Sakanoue no Tamuramaro, and was part of ancient Mutsu Province.
 The area was a battlefield during the Former Nine Years War and the Gosannen War.
 It eventually came under the control of the Nambu clan, who ruled from Morioka Domain under the Edo period Tokugawa shogunate.

 In the Meiji period, the villages of Shizukuishi, Gosho, Nishiyama and Omyojin within Minami-Iwate District were created on April 1, 1889, with the establishment of the modern municipalities system.
 Kita-Iwate District and Minami-Iwate Districts merged to form Iwate District on March 29, 1896.
 Shizukuishi was raised to town status on December 23, 1940.
 On April 1, 1955, Shizukuishi merged with Gosho, Nishiyama and Omyojin, but lost a portion of its territory in a border adjustment with Morioka City on October 1 of the same year.
 The All Nippon Airways Flight 58 accident occurred over Shizukuishi on July 30, 1971.